Orientation Program Master's

 The Examination Regulations (FPSO) are (together with the APSO, see "Important Links") the contract you signed with the university at the time of enrolment.
 It is very important that you are familiar with the contents of these regulations.

-On Monday, October 18, 2021 there will be a presentation of the current examination regulations of each study program and the most important contact persons of the faculty.
+Presumably on Monday, October 17, 2022 there will be a presentation of the current examination regulations of each study program and the most important contact persons of the faculty.
 No registration is required, but this is an official event of the faculty and we expect all master's beginners to join this important event!

 For each study programme the access data for the virtual events will be announced here soon.
 In some study programs you will have to watch a video or read the slides before the event.
 In every case it is helpful if you have a look at your sepcific examination regulations before you head to the event.
 You can find the links here on this page.

-Presentation of the Examination Regulations Robotics, Cognition, Intelligence on October 18, 2021 at 10am (CEST).
+Presentation of the Examination Regulations Robotics, Cognition, Intelligence.
 Please read the FPSO before the event.

-Presentation of the Examination Regulations Biomedical Computing on October 18, 2021 at 11am (CEST).
+Presentation of the Examination Regulations Computational Science and Engineering.
 Please read the FPSO before the event.

 Here you will find the examination regulations of our master's programmes in the currently valid version: